 It is sometimes true that companies neglect to implement patches out of negligence or lack of due diligence.
+And missing patches do leave a security gap.
 A congressional investigation found Equifax liable for the massive breach that impacted nearly 150 million people for failures in its security policy.
 Namely, Equifax’s failures to implement a critical patch and for allowing over 300 certificates to expire.
 Had either of these lapses not been allowed to occur, the breach could have been prevented.
 So yes, companies are responsible for implementing responsible security policies.

 But, it’s complicated

 Applying patches are arguably the right and best-practices approach to take and for some companies, a strict security policy goes a long way to avoiding disaster.
 But for others, it’s much more complex.
 There can sometimes be set of reasons that makes it perhaps understandable why companies make the intentional decision to bypass available security patches.

 But for some organizations using older equipment, especially in industries where downtime is untenable – such as transportation or healthcare – such a labor intensive and disruptive process is not a welcome or even possible choice to make, especially given the frequent and repeated basis that patches are released.

 And, patching is a reactive process, a responsive measure to vulnerabilities that have already been identified for weeks, months or even years.
 Often the discovery of the vulnerability comes to light due to a successful attack.